internalfx/quickshot/README.md

 # Quickshot 2.0

 A (nearly) full rewrite from Iced Coffee Script to ES2015 JavaScript.
-Runs on node.js v5.2.
+Runs on node.js v6+.

 The changes consist of mostly cleanup and cruft removal.
 Adding new features is not the primary goal.

 However, there are a few:

-- Allow to upload synchronously with `--sync` flag
+- Allow configurable concurrency level (number of concurrent API requests)
 - Show timestamps on all log output

 [![Join the chat at https://gitter.im/internalfx/quickshot](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/internalfx/quickshot?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)